 If you don’t want to pay Rome’s restaurant prices for not great food, then there’s quite a good supermarket in the train station.
 This supermarket is a little more expensive than other IperCoops in the country, but this is Rome.

 Cheap transport to and from Fumicino Airport

-From here, buses run every hour to the airport and for €6/person, it is the cheapest way.
+From here, buses run every hour to the airport (€6/person) and is the cheapest way.
 The train is €14.
-An Airport shuttle from our hotel is €48 for 4 people, but if the hotel cannot muster four people together, you need to pay for the full fare.
+An Airport shuttle from our hotel is €48 for 4 people, but if the hotel cannot muster four people together, you must pay for the full fare.